irods/irods_gridreport/README.md

-irods_gridreport
+irods_zonereport
 ================

-icommand and api plugins which provide the ability to gather a comprehensive json formatted understanding of the data grid
+icommand and api plugins which provide the ability to gather a comprehensive json formatted understanding of the zone